 This type of analysis inspects every task that employees perform and tries to place it in one of the following three buckets:

-- Value-adding: to take an example from software development, this could be the actual code, test cases, and automation scripts developed for a new feature. an increase in the Intellectual Property of a software code base increases the value of the product.
+Value-adding: to take an example from software development, this could be the code, test cases, and automation scripts developed for a new feature.
+An increase in the Intellectual Property of a software code base increases the product’s value.

-- Non-value-adding (or waste): Such activities can take the form of delays, internal documentation, reporting, waiting for code to compile, fixing issues in the CI/CD pipelines after an upgrade, upgrading your OS, and many more.
+Non-value-adding (or waste): Such activities can include delays, internal documentation, reporting, waiting for code to compile, fixing issues in the CI/CD pipelines after an upgrade, upgrading your OS, and many more.

-The objective of Process Value Analysis is to determine which tasks can be eliminated or reduced.
+Process Value Analysis aims to determine which tasks can be eliminated or reduced.
 These are typically in the Overhead or Non-value-adding groups.

 Eliminating unnecessary tasks helps increase the system’s efficiency by reducing cost and decreasing delivery timeframes.

 Logical analysis is a process improvement technique that involves looking at the process details and figuring out the root cause of the problem by following cause/effect trials.

 Kaoru Ishikawa, a well-known organisational theorist and quality management expert, invented an excellent process analysis tool called the Fishbone diagram.